blixt/js-procedural/README.md

 var world = procedural('world').takes('name');
 ```

-You may want the world to define if it's habitable:
+You may want a world to define if it's habitable:

 ```javascript
 world.provides('habitable', function (world) {